-You’re likely here because you’re searching for an overarching view of the social listening landscape.
-You’ve found the right place.
-The process of capturing, aggregating and analyzing social data requires a bit of explanation, as does how to implement that insight.
+The process of capturing, aggregating and analyzing social data requires a bit of explanation, as does how to implement that insight, so we’re sharing an overarching view of the social listening landscape to inform your efforts.
 If your brand seeks to capture ‘social insight’ to start implementing accurate and actionable insight in its strategy right away, you’re found the post to guide you!

 What is social listening exactly?
 And what can you do with it?
 Let’s find out – and help you capture your brand’s piece of the global marketplace!